 The holidays are a wonderful time to celebrate, be thankful for and enjoy memorable times with family and friends.
-Unfortunately for many, it also becomes a time for overeating and weight gain, and puts pressure on individuals with diabetes.
+Unfortunately for many, it also becomes a time for overeating and weight gain.

 Carbohydrates are one of the main components of holiday dinners and desserts.
 Individuals with diabetes need to watch their intake because the body turns carbohydrates into glucose, eating carbohydrates makes blood sugar levels rise which can cause damage to one’s organs, nerves, blood vessels.

 Hyperglycemia is the term used for when the blood glucose level is too high due to the body not properly using or producing the hormone insulin.
 Insulin is a hormone made by the pancreas that allows the body to use glucose from carbohydrates that will be used and stored for energy usage.

 Insulin lowers the level of glucose in the blood.
 It's made by the beta cells of the pancreas and released into the blood when the glucose level goes up.
 Individuals with type 1 diabetes rely on insulin to control their blood sugar levels.
 It is important that individuals with diabetes to be aware of their food selection and how much they are consuming to avoid health consequences, as this can influence their insulin needs.